modenaxe/msk-bone-deformation/README.md

 * [`Example_deform_distal_tibia_gait2392.m`](Example_deform_distal_tibia_gait2392.m)
 * [`Example_deform_distal_tibia_Rajagopal.m`](Example_deform_distal_tibia_Rajagopal.m)

-The models resulting from these scripts are available in the [`examples'](./examples) folder.
+The models resulting from these scripts, together with the bone geometries for visualizing the Rajagopal model, are available in the [`examples'](./examples) folder.

 # How to contribute
 We welcome any contribution from the biomechanical and open source community, in any form.
 Few tips for contributing: